Sohoton River Cruise To Mabini

 Sohoton River, Basey Samar

-There are many such confluences along the hour-long ride to/from Mabini.
-My first time passing river junctions that are equally big in all directions!
+There are many such confluences along this hour-long ride to/from Mabini.
+My first time passing river junctions, that are equally big in all directions!
 I wonder if they have different names, like streets do?!

 Incidentally and by the way, my boat was coming from the north (behind the camera), going south (to the upper-right of photo), while left side of this same picture (left of the white limestone cliffs) is the tributary coming from the east (where the natural bridge park is located).
 This is a very wide "corner"!